Frequently Asked Questions

 No. Boston College does not interview as a part of the admission process.
 Students are welcome to attend and Eagle Eye Session or set up an appointment to speak with a counselor who will answer specific questions that applicants bring, but the meetings are not evaluative in nature.

 I'm an international applicant.
 Do I need to submit both the SAT and the TOEFL?
-Students whose first language is not English must have a current TOEFL score (within the last two years) and either the SAT I or the ACT with Writing in order to apply.
+Students whose first language is not English must have a current TOEFL score (within the last two years) and either the SAT or the ACT in order to apply.
 This applies to all international students, even those who attend schools where the primary language of instruction is English.
-The only way the TOEFL requirement will be waived is if the student scores 600 or above on the SAT Critical Reading or a 27 or above on the ACT English.
+The only way the TOEFL requirement will be waived is if the student scores 600 or above on the SAT EBRW or a 27 or above on the ACT English.

 When will I be notified of my admission decision?